This Jataka tale illustrates the perfection of character of virtue (sila).

 The Bodhisatta was once a naga king.
 The King of Varanasi’s son (the Bodhisatta’s human grandfather) was a great man and he served as viceroy.
 The King of Varanasi grew paranoid and worried his son would seize the throne, so the king banished him, saying he could return and rule after his natural death.
 The son was not happy about this, but left without complaining and went to live as an ascetic in a leaf hut, eating roots and fruits.

 A naga woman who had lost her husband took a human form and visited the realm of men.
 She came upon the prince’s hut while he was away gathering food and decided to test whether he was a genuine ascetic or not; if he wasn’t, she would try to marry him.
 She decorated his bed with flowers and perfumes and went back to the naga realm.
 The prince returned home and, because he was not a true ascetic at heart, the decorated bed filled him with joy.
-He lied down on it and fell fast asleep.
+He lay down on it and fell fast asleep.

-The next morning he did not sweep his hut before going off to collect fruits, and when the naga woman returned and saw the wilted flowers, she knew this was a man who loved pleasure and she would be able to lure him.
+The next morning the prince did not sweep his hut before going off to collect fruits, and when the naga woman returned and saw the wilted flowers, she knew this was a man who loved pleasure and she would be able to lure him.
 This time she decorated the whole hut with flowers.

 After sleeping amidst the flowers again, the prince wanted to know who was doing this and instead of going for food that morning he hid outside near his hut.
 When he saw the naga woman coming down the path with more flowers and perfumes he fell in love instantly.
 He asked who she was and why she was there, and she explained she was a naga widow seeking a new husband.
 He told her he was a prince and explained why he had been forced to live an ascetic life and said he would gladly quit the holy life and be her husband.
 She magically summoned a grand home and they were able to dine on divine meat and drink.
 Soon they had a son named Sagara-Brahmadatta and a daughter named Samuddaja.

 One day a forester passed by the prince’s home and recognized him.
 He stayed there as his guest for a few days.
 It was at this time the king died, and after his burial rites were performed the royal advisors, not knowing where the prince dwelled, or whether he was even still alive, decided to seek a new king.
 But while they were meeting, the forester returned to the city and told the advisors he had just met the prince.
-The forester led them into the forest to the prince’s home and there they crowned him king.
+The forester led the advisors to the prince’s home and there they crowned him king.

-When he told his wife the news and said she would be the chief among his sixteen thousand queens, she said she could not go because naga possess deadly poison and if they get upset it scatters around the room like a handful of chaff.
+When the prince told his wife the news and said she would be the chief among his sixteen thousand queens, she said she could not go because naga possess deadly poison and if they get upset it scatters around the room like a handful of chaff.
 And being a co-wife would certainly cause her displeasure; so, for the safety of others, she must leave him.
 He begged her to reconsider, but she would not and returned to the naga world alone.

 Since he was the father, the king’s children were human, but because of their delicate, watery nature, he had his advisors hollow out a tree, put it on a cart, and fill it with water for them to travel in.
-And back in the city, festively adorned for their new king’s arrival, the children spent most of their time playing a lake specially prepared for their enjoyment.
+Back in the city, festively adorned for their new king’s arrival, the children spent most of their time playing in a lake specially prepared for their enjoyment.

-One day the children saw a turtle floating on the water and were terrified.
+One day the children saw a turtle floating in the water and were terrified.
 They ran to their father and told him they saw a goblin, so the king sent some men to capture it.
 They showed the king it was only a turtle, but because he loved his children he ordered his advisors to punish it.
 They discussed what to do.
 One suggested pounding it to powder with a mortar and pestle while others wanted to eat it.
 One person, who was afraid of water, called for throwing it into a big whirlpool in the river.
 When the turtle heard this suggestion he cried out that he could bear the other punishments, but begged them not make him suffer the latter which was the cruelest.
-Hearing the turtle’s plea, the king ordered him thrown into the whirlpool.
+Hearing the turtle’s feigned plea, the king ordered him thrown into the whirlpool.

 Once in the water, the turtle found a passage to the naga realm and escaped to there.
 But as soon as he arrived, two sons of the naga king Dhatarattha seized him.
 Thinking quickly, he claimed to be a messenger from the King of Varanasi, one specially chosen for doing business in water, and demanded they treat him with respect and take him to see their king.
 They believed him and promptly did as he demanded.

 The turtle told the naga king that the King of Varanasi proposed a union between their lands and offered his daughter’s hand in marriage.
-The naga king was thrilled and sent four naga in the form of young men to Varanasi with the turtle to make arrangements.
+The naga king was thrilled and sent four nagas in the form of young men to Varanasi with the turtle to make arrangements.
 On the way there, the turtle stopped at a lotus pond and told the naga he needed to collect some flowers for the king and queen and he would meet them at the palace.
 And here he escaped.

-The king received the four naga with honor and asked why they had come.
+The king received the four nagas with honor and asked why they had come.
 When they explained their mission, the king answered that while he respected King Dhatarattha, it would be inappropriate for a human king to give a princess to a naga king.
 Furious at the king and not realizing they had been conned by the turtle, the young nagas resisted their urge to kill him with a blast of their breath and rushed back to their home.
-When King Dhatarattha was told of this disrespect he promptly led a naga army to siege the city.
+When King Dhatarattha was told of this disrespect, he promptly led a naga army to siege the city.
 Filled with terror, the citizens begged the king to give King Dhatarattha the daughter he demanded.
 Pitying his people and fearing for his own life, he relented.
 But soon after, out of sorrow for the loss of his daughter, he abdicated and went to live as an ascetic in the forest and gave the throne to his son Sagara-Brahmadatta.

-The naga retreated and built a glorious city nearby to receive their king’s new bride, and she assumed she would be living there.
-But when she fell asleep, the naga transported her to their realm without her knowing and everyone there was ordered to appear in human form before Samuddaja at all times to make her feel comfortable.
+The nagas retreated and built a glorious city nearby to receive their king’s new bride, and she assumed she would be living there.
+But when she fell asleep, the nagas transported her to their realm without her knowing and everyone there was ordered to appear in human form before Samuddaja at all times to make her feel comfortable.
 And so she served as chief queen, completely unaware she lived in the naga realm married to a naga.
 Even after raising four sons, Sudassana, Bhuridatta (the Bodhisatta), Subhaga, and Kanarittha, Samuddaja still did not know.
 And the sons grew up not knowing their mother was human, though eventually someone told them.
 Kanarittha, the youngest, decided to test her and while feeding at her breast he took his serpent form.
 Screaming, she threw him to the ground and struck his eye with her finger nail.
 The naga king ordered his son put to death for breaking the rule, but Samuddaja told her husband to forgive him.

 One day a man who made his living hunting wild animals and selling the meat was out in the forest with his son.
 Evening was coming soon and they had found no animals, not even a lizard.
 Finally, he saw a deer drinking at the river and shot it with an arrow, but the deer was only wounded and ran off.
 The hunter gave chase and eventually the deer fell down.
 They cut up its flesh and headed home, but the sun set before they could get there and they had to spend the night in a banyan tree, which happened to be next to the Bodhisatta’s ant hill.

 At dawn, the hunter saw the maidens coming to get the Bodhisatta, and when they saw him they fled, but the Bodhisatta stayed.
-The Bodhisatta talked a while with the hunter and feared he would betray him to a snake-charmer, so he invited the hunter and his son to go live a life of luxury in the naga realm where they could not harm him.
+The Bodhisatta talked a while with the hunter and feared he would betray him to a snake-charmer, so he invited the hunter and his son to come live a life of luxury in the naga realm where they could not harm him.
 They accepted the offer and the Bodhisatta continued his holy-day routine with no interruption.

 The Bodhisatta visited the hunter and his son every two weeks and gave them anything they wanted, but after a year the hunter missed his family and wanted to return to the world of men.
 His son was not discontent, but agreed to go back with his father.
 Not wanting to upset the Bodhisatta, the hunter could not tell him that he wanted to leave because he no longer liked the naga realm; instead he said he wanted to become an ascetic.
 The Bodhisatta offered him a magic jewel that granted all wishes, but playing the part, the hunter refused it since as an ascetic he should have no desires.